 - Impressions (the number of times that your site showed up in search results when users ran a search for that keyword)

-- Click through rates (percentage of impressions that resulted in a click to your site)
+- Click through rates or CTR (percentage of impressions that resulted in a click to your site)

 - Average position of a particular web page on the search results page for that query.*